The Offer API provides the ability to place and retract a proxy bid for a buyer and to retrieve all the auctions where the buyer is bidding.

 Item identifier incompatibility

 The Buy APIs identifiers of items do not match the identifiers used on the eBay site.
-So you cannot use the Buy APIs RESTful item identifiers with any of the eBay legacy APIs, such as Trading and Finding.
+So you cannot use the Buy APIs RESTful item identifiers with any of the eBay legacy APIs, such as Finding.
 But if you have the legacy item identifier, you can find the RESTful item identifier using the Browse API getItemByLegacyId method.

 For a list of the supported eBay sites for all the Buy APIs, see Buy API Support by Marketplace.

 To specify the site, set the X-EBAY-C-MARKETPLACE-ID request header to the site.
 For example: